 Combined Income: $48,000

-Our Plan of Attack for Paying It Off: “When we got married in November 2014, one of our priorities was to figure out creative ways to chip away at our combined debt.
+Our Plan: “When we got married in November 2014, one of our priorities was to figure out creative ways to pay off our combined debt.

 Since our goal is to pay off both loans as soon as possible, we also decided to live off my paycheck (about $2,500 a month), so that Jill’s $1,500 monthly take-home pay could go toward the debt.

-Of course, being frugal is a huge part of being able to live off one paycheck.
+Of course, we're frugal.
 We don’t eat out other than on planned date nights, and we make sure to shop the grocery sales.
 We walk or bike to most places to save on gas.
 And we got a great deal on our house by renting through family friends.

-We also have side gigs—I do freelance web design and SEO, while Jill does some freelance writing—which can bring in another $1,000 or so a month.
-We throw almost all of that income toward our debt.
+We also have side gigs — I do freelance web design and SEO, while Jill does some freelance writing — which can bring in another $1,000 or so a month.
+We put almost all of that income toward our debt.

-Our Ultimate Pay-Down Goal: We’re currently on a 20-year repayment plan, but by putting more time into freelancing, we hope to pay off our loans in one to two years!”
+Our Goal: We’re currently on a 20-year repayment plan, but with more freelancing, we hope to pay off our loans in one to two years.”

 “I cut out creature comforts to throw more money at my loans.”